-The Company is aware that Dr. John Malone may be deemed to have a 36.4% voting interest in Liberty Interactive and is Chairman of the board of directors, an executive officer position, of Liberty Interactive.
-Liberty Interactive owns 38.3% of the common stock of HSN, Inc. ("HSN") and has the right to elect 20% of the board members of HSN.
+The Company is aware that Dr. John Malone may be deemed to have a 37.9% voting interest in Liberty Interactive and is Chairman of the board of directors, an executive officer position, of Liberty Interactive.
+Liberty Interactive owns 38.2% of the common stock of HSN, Inc. ("HSN") and has the right to elect 20% of the board members of HSN.
 Liberty Interactive wholly owns QVC, Inc. ("QVC").
 The Company has programming relationships with HSN and QVC which pre-date the transaction with Liberty Media Corporation.
-For the three months ended March 31, 2017 and 2016, the Company recorded payments in aggregate of approximately \$17 million and \$4 million, respectively, from HSN and QVC as part of channel carriage fees and revenue sharing arrangements for home shopping sales made to customers in the Company's footprint.
+For the three and six months ended June 30, 2017, the Company recorded payments in aggregate of approximately \$16 million and \$33 million, respectively, and for the three and six months ended June 30, 2016, the Company recorded payments in aggregate of approximately \$11 million and \$15 million, respectively, from HSN and QVC as part of channel carriage fees and revenue sharing arrangements for home shopping sales made to customers in the Company's footprint.

-Dr. Malone and Mr. Steven Miron, each a member of Charter's board of directors, also serve on the board of directors of Discovery Communications, Inc., ("Discovery") and the Company is aware that Dr. Malone owns 5.2% in the aggregate of the common stock of Discovery and has a 28.7% voting interest in Discovery for the election of directors.
-The Company is aware that Advance/Newhouse Programming Partnership ("A/N PP"), an affiliate of A/N and in which Mr. Miron is the CEO, owns 100% of the Series A preferred stock of Discovery and 100% of the Series C preferred stock of Discovery, representing approximately 34.0% of the outstanding equity of Discovery's stock, on an as-converted basis.
-A/N PP has the right to appoint three directors out of a total of ten directors to Discovery's board to be elected by the holders of Discovery's Series A preferred stock.
+Dr. Malone and Mr. Steven Miron, each a member of Charter's board of directors, also serve on the board of directors of Discovery Communications, Inc., ("Discovery") and the Company is aware that Dr. Malone owns 5.1% in the aggregate of the common stock of Discovery and has a 28.2% voting interest in Discovery for the election of directors.
+The Company is aware that Advance/Newhouse Programming Partnership ("A/N PP"), an affiliate of A/N and in which Mr. Miron is the CEO, owns 100% of the Series A preferred stock of Discovery and 100% of the Series C preferred stock of Discovery, representing approximately 34.6% of the outstanding equity of Discovery's stock, on an as-converted basis.
+A/N PP has the right to appoint three directors out of a total of eleven directors to Discovery's board to be elected by the holders of Discovery's Series A preferred stock.
 In addition, Dr. Malone is a member of the board of directors of Lions Gate Entertainment Corp. ("Lions Gate", parent company of Starz, Inc.) and owns approximately 5.9% in the aggregate of the common stock of Lions Gate and has 8.1% of the voting power, pursuant to his ownership of Lions Gate Class A voting shares.
-The Company purchases programming from both Discovery and Lions Gate represent less than 3% of total operating costs and expenses for the three months ended March 31, 2017 and 2016.
+The Company purchases programming from both Discovery and Lions Gate pursuant to agreements entered into prior to Dr. Malone and Mr. Miron joining Charter's board of directors.
+Based on publicly available information, the Company does not believe that either Discovery or Lions Gate would currently be considered related parties.
+The amounts paid in the aggregate to Discovery and Lions Gate represent less than 3% of total operating costs and expenses for the three and six months ended June 30, 2017 and 2016.

 The Company has agreements with certain equity-method investees pursuant to which the Company has made or received related party transaction payments.
-The Company recorded payments to equity-method investees totaling \$68 million and \$4 million during the three months ended March 31, 2017 and March 31, 2016, respectively.
-The Company recorded advertising revenues from transactions with equity-method investees totaling \$2 million during the three months ended March 31, 2017.
+The Company recorded payments to equity-method investees totaling \$78 million and \$146 million during the three and six months ended June 30, 2017, respectively, and \$37 million and \$41 million during the three and six months ended June 30, 2016, respectively.
+The Company recorded advertising revenues from transactions with equity-method investees totaling \$3 million and \$5 million during the three and six months ended June 30, 2017, respectively, and \$1 million during each of the three and six months ended June 30, 2016.